 Building your New York City itinerary

-I suggest marking all your must-see places and sights on a Google My Map (or use this link to steal mine here and tailor it to your journey) so you can see where they are in relation to one another, and where a central location for accommodation might be.
-For most people accommodation in the Midtown/Times Square will be the most convenient.
+I suggest marking all your must-see places and sights on a Google My Map (or use this link to steal mine here and tailor it to your journey) so you can see where they are in relation to one another, and where a central location for accommodation might be for your visit.
+For most people, accommodation in Midtown will be the most convenient.

 Be prepared to change your plans on the fly because New York weather can be unpredictable.
 For instance, at the last minute, we decided to do Central Park the day we arrived because the forecast was sunny and warm, while the rest of the week was going to be cold and wet.